electricimp/examples/AutodeskFusionPLC/ReadMe.md

 # Pump PLC

 This example uses an [Autodesk Fusion IoT Discovery Gateway](https://electricimp.com/docs/hardware/resources/reference-designs/autodeskgateway/) and the Electric Imp Modbus Library to contol a Click Programmable Logic Controller (PLC).
 The PLC listens for a button press and activates a pump.
 When active, the pump pushes water into a tank, and the PLC monitors the water level.
-The Fielbus Gateway uploads the current water level and the pump status to several cloud services.
+The Discovery Gateway uploads the current water level and the pump status to Autodesk Fusion.

 ## Hardware